shomali11/fridge/README.md

 ## Why?

 The thinking behind `fridge` is to increase the chances for a value to be retrieved from the cache.
-The longer the value stays in the cache, the better the chances are to retrieve it faster from the cache than the database.
+The longer the value stays in the cache, the better the chances are to retrieve it faster (As opposed to from the database)

 The challenge, of course, is to keep the value in the cache "fresh".